marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 For data sets containing geospatial data, data management is slightly more complex than an [ordinary data deposit](05-1_Basic_Deposit.md), but hopefully not overwhelmingly so.
 The general principles are the same, but there are a few wrinkles unique to geospatial data.

-If you can map your data, it's (probably) geospatial data.
+In short, if you can map your data, it's (probably) geospatial data.

 ## Dataset Metadata

 Geospatial data may require a bit of extra attention to make it more useful and findable.
-The first steps are identical to the [basic deposit](05_1_Basic_Deposit.md), but there are few extra steps.
+The first steps are identical to the [basic deposit](05_1_Basic_Deposit.md), but it continues on from there.

 Once you've done the initial step of creating your dataset page, you'll need to enhance it by selecting **Edit Dataset/Metadata**.
 Once you've done this, you'll see that there are many more fields that you can fill in.
-In an ideal world, you would fill in as many as you can in as much detail as you can, but for geospatial data there is one section of particular importance, the **Geospatial Metadata** block.
+In an ideal world, you would fill in as many as you can in as much detail as you can, but for geospatial data there is one section of particular importance, unsurprisingly titled the **Geospatial Metadata** block.

 For geospatial data sets, it's crucial to identify the region your data represents, as that's one of the most important reasons for its existence.
 In addition to describing your data set, this block also allows people to search for your data set using a map in places that harvests your dataset's metadata, such as at <https://www.lunaris.ca/>.

-The geospatial metadatablock has repeating fields, and you should fill out their contents as completely as possible.
+The geospatial metadata block has repeating fields, and you should fill out their contents as completely as possible.
 The fields are repeating, so if you have files which describe different locations you can do that too.
+Here is an overview of the options available in the geospatial metadata block.

 ### Geographic coverage

 This is relatively straightforward.
-Fill in this block to the smallest level you can.
+Fill in this block to the most detailed level you can using the existing options.
 For example, if your data represents British Columbia, you would fill out:

 * Country: Canada
 * State/Province: British Columbia

 ### Geographic Unit